7 credit card tips for college students

 6. Build credit first, earn rewards second

-When starting off with a credit card, your primary focus should be on building a good credit history with responsible habits.
-Building good credit now could help you access the most sought-after credit cards in the future.
+When starting off with a credit card, your primary focus should be on building a good credit history with responsible habits, as mentioned previously.
+Building good credit now could help you access the best credit cards down the road.

-Student credit card benefits might include low or no fees, welcome bonuses and rewards for everyday spending in college, like on groceries and gas.
-But keep in mind that rewards will lose their value in comparison to any credit card debt you carry.
+Keep in mind: Rewards from your credit card spending will lose their value in comparison to any credit card debt you carry.
 Prioritize on-time, in-full payments and responsible use before maximizing rewards.

 7. When in doubt, pick a student card as your first card